Ashburton Lakes: Guide to hikes, biking and staying in New Zealands most beautiful hidden region

 Walking to Mt Sunday

-Mt Sunday: Walk and Lord of the Rings Film Location
+Mt Sunday: Walk and Lord of the Rings Film Location (1 hour return)

 One of the most popular things to do in the Ashburton Lakes is to climb Mt Sunday.
 Mt Sunday was a Lord of the Rings film location, although nothing remains of it today.
 Can’t quite place the Lord of the Rings reference?
 Let me help jog your memory.